Skip to Content

 If you own land with others, you are a joint owner.
-We assess joint owners for land tax in two stages.
+We assess joint owners for land tax in 2 stages – a joint ownership assessment and an individual assessment.

 Here are examples of how land tax is assessed where: